Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **SDK**

+- **[Breaking changes]** Due to a change on server side regarding Channels services, the Rainbow SDK Node.JS 1.35 and prior will not be able to manage channels anymore starting Rainbow 1.36.
+You need to update to this version in order to continue to use this service.

 - **[Breaking changes]** To increase the scalability of the Channels API, the server will no more return the list of participants when retrieving information on a channel.
 Channel's property `users` has been replaced by `users_count` which contains the number of users of the channel.
 Existing API `getUsersFromChannel()` has to be used to retrieve the list of users in a channel.

 - New API `getMessagesFromChannel()` has been added to retrieve all available messages from a channel.